puppeteer/puppeteer/new-docs/puppeteer.protocol.layertree.scrollrect.type.md

 ## Protocol.LayerTree.ScrollRect.type property

-Reason for rectangle to force scrolling on the main thread
+Reason for rectangle to force scrolling on the main thread (ScrollRectType enum)

 <b>Signature:</b>